jacobparis/firecup-legacy/README.md

 * Refuse 0 character names on startup
 * Enable https
 * Allow name slugs in cards, so player names can appear in game (Smite John)
+* Users should be able to choose card themes they want to include.
+English savvy people can have adjective, noun based cards while others may want sports trivia.
+Non drinkers should be able to opt out of drinking cards.
 * Learn TDD and refactor app to be test driven

 #snippets